forestryio/forestry.io/hugo/content/docs/quickstart/configure-CMS.md

 ### Disable the Body Editor

-If you do not need a WYSIWYG editor for this content type, click on the gear icon to edit the template settings and select **Fields**
+If you do not need a WYSIWYG editor for this content type,  edit the template settings and select **Fields**

 ![](/uploads/2019/05/template-settings-no-body.png)